Alan Barber: Bio

 I was 14.
 Surely if I got a battered Nikon F2 like Tim’s the rest would fall into place?

 I did eventually acquire a Nikon and pointed it at the village fetes and fairs and the local jazz festival.
 I’d run home, process the film in a blacked out bedroom, and dutifully put the prints into a stiff envelope and send them into the local paper.
 Holding my breath as I skimmed though the paper on publication date and .... nothing.
 I’d have loved some feedback.
 Not even a 'your pictures are crap and this is why’.
-It had started.
+It had started - the battle to prove yourself.

 It’s amazing how you can photograph your little brother but you aren’t a photographer, but photograph a malnourished African kid, and that’s different; you have soul, talent, and saleable prints.